 The Bodhisatta was once Indra, king of the gods.
-When Prince Maha Panada was born, the people rejoiced, bringing coins to the king so he would never lack anything.
+When Prince Maha Panada was born, the people rejoiced, bringing coins to his father, King Suruci, so the prince would never lack anything.
 He was raised amidst the utmost splendor and was perfect in every way.
-When Maha-Panada reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
-After he sent his seers out to find the best location, the Bodhisatta’s throne grew warm.
-When the Bodhisatta saw the reason he sent Vissakamma, his own builder, to join them.
-The heavenly builder told the others to go eat breakfast, and then when he was alone struck the earth with his staff causing a massive palace to rise.
+When the prince reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
+After the king sent men out to find the best location, the Bodhisatta’s throne grew warm.
+When he saw the reason, he sent Vissakamma, heaven’s chief builder, to join them.
+Vissakamma told the others to go eat breakfast; then when he was alone, he struck the earth with his staff, causing a massive palace to rise.

 In the Lifetime of the Buddha

-The Buddha ordained Bhaddaji and then set out on an alms pilgrimage.
-At one village they had to ride rafts over the Ganges River and while doing so the Buddha discussed Bhaddaji’s past life – King Maha-Panada was one of his earlier births – and said his enormous palace from that time was in the river below them.
+The Buddha ordained Bhaddaji, and then set out on an alms pilgrimage.
+At one village they rode rafts over the Ganges River, and while on the water, the Buddha revealed that Bhaddaji had been King Maha Panada in an earlier birth, and his enormous palace from that time was in the river below them.
 Some of the others were doubtful, so the Buddha told Bhaddaji to prove it.
 He lifted the palace out of the river with just one finger and held it as he floated in the sky.
 Many of Bhaddaji’s family from that past life loved the palace so much that they had been reborn as fish, frogs, turtles, and the like so they could continue to live in it.
 When they started diving out of the palace, the Buddha told Bhaddaji to put it back into the river.

 After reaching the other riverbank, the Buddha took a seat.
 The disciples wanted to know more about Bhaddaji’s past life, so the Buddha told this story about how he got the palace.